Skip to article frontmatterSkip to article content

 Sound localisation with excitatory-only inputs surrogate gradient descent

 Results of imposing an excitatory only constraint on the neurons.
 Appears to find solutions that are more like what would be expected from the Jeffress model.
-(Author: TODO who is luis-rr???.)
+(Author: Juan Luis Riquelme.)

 Learning delays, Learning delays (v2) and Vanilla sound localization problem with a single delay layer (non-spiking)